Arbitration in Germany — Explained by an German Attorney

 With just one click you will find the answers to the most important questions on the topics of german and international arbitral proceedings and arbitral tribunals.

-Why are arbitral proceedings an effective form of dispute resolution?
+Why are arbitral proceedings in Germany an effective form of dispute resolution?

 The arbitration process includes the arbitration agreement, initiation of the proceedings, appointment of the arbitrators, response and possible counterclaim, oral hearing or written proceedings, decision of the arbitral tribunal and enforcement of the decision.
 The exact procedure depends on various factors, including the arbitration agreement and applicable arbitration rules.

-The arbitral award may be declared enforceable.
+The arbitral award may be declared enforceable in Germany.
 It is binding.
 The binding nature of the arbitrator's decision means that the award can be enforced both in Germany and internationally and can therefore be enforced (New York Convention of 1958).

 What is the significance of the flexibility of arbitral proceedings?